Best Of17 min read

 What to Actually Look for in a Free Investing App as a College Student

-Before we dive in, let's talk about what actually matters when you're a student investor.
+Before we dig in, let's talk about what actually matters when you're a student investor.
 You're not a hedge fund manager.
 Your priorities are probably pretty different from someone with a $50,000 portfolio and a financial advisor on speed dial.

 You want low or zero fees (because $7/month in subscription costs is real money when you're eating ramen).
 You want fractional shares so you can buy a slice of Amazon without needing $180 in one shot.
 You want an interface that doesn't feel like a Bloomberg terminal threw up on your screen.
 And — this one's underrated — you want educational content built in, because you're learning while you earn.